acidreflex/okcupid-Automatic-Message/README.md

 # okcupid Automatic Message
+Just download the zip and extract the folder anywhere

 To Use this enter chrome://extensions in your address bar and load the "AutoMessage Extension" folder as an unpacked extension.